ibm-messaging/rdqm-kmod-queries/README.md

 ## Issue Tracking

 There is no formal product support for the code in this repository.
-If you encounter an issue, or which to suggest an enhancement, please create an issue in this repository.
+If you encounter an issue, or wish to suggest an enhancement, please create an issue in this repository.